pajicf/token-price-oracle/.github/pull_request_template.md

 # Checklist ✅
 - [ ] I've read **Contributions** section in the [README.md](https://github.com/pajicf/token-price-oracle/blob/main/README.md#contributions) document
 - [ ] I have merged the main branch into my branch and resolved all conflicts
+- [ ] I have documented the new code
+- [ ] I have created automated tests for the new code
-- [ ] I have tested new code locally
+- [ ] I have smoke tested the new code locally
 - [ ] I have assigned the PR to myself
 - [ ] I have named the PR correctly